 If you’ve received a notice from the court, or from your landlord, it’s important you immediately connect with a legal service provider who can confirm your rights based on where you live and help you respond to the court notice and keep you in your home.

 Los Angeles County

 Local protections may apply to you, in addition to the state protections below.
-Each case is different and will need to be analyzed by an attorney, but generally, if you are a tenant in unincorporated Los Angeles County, or live in a city that has not enacted its own local tenant protection ordinance, the following applies until January 31, 2022:
+Each case is different and will need to be analyzed by an attorney, but generally, if you are a tenant in unincorporated Los Angeles County, the following applies until December 31, 2022.

 There are restrictions on:

 - No-fault evictions, except for certain owners moving into their properties (see below);

 - Evictions based on unauthorized occupants, pets, or nuisance related to the pandemic (e.g. if a tenant has to take in a family member or pet);